Analytical-Engine-Interactive/loopylogic/wp-content/plugins/types/library/toolset/onthego-resources/readme.md

-# OnTheGoSystem Resources loader develop branch
+# OnTheGoSystem Resources loader master branch

 We have code and resources in GIT for branding of our plugins. https://www.onthegosystems.com/misc_svn/onthegosystems-branding/